joel-jeremy/externalized-properties/README.md

 ## Overview

+### ExternalizedProperties
-The core API for this library is the `ExternalizedProperties` class.
+The core API for the Externalized Properties library.
 Given an interface, it creates a proxy which does the property resolution behind the scenes.

 `ExternalizedProperties` can be configured to use a variety of resolvers to resolve property values: